Domestic violence: Power and control

 Power and control in abusive relationships is the way that abusers exert physical, sexual and other forms of abuse to gain control within relationships.

 A causalist view of domestic violence is that it is a strategy to gain or maintain power and control over the victim.
 This view is in alignment with Bancroft's cost-benefit theory that abuse rewards the perpetrator in ways other than, or in addition to, simply exercising power over his or her target(s).
-He cites evidence in support of his argument that, in most cases, abusers are quite capable of exercising control over themselves, but choose not to do so for various reasons.
+He cites evidence in support of his argument that in most cases, abusers are quite capable of exercising control over themselves, but choose not to do so for various reasons.

-Sometimes, one person seeks complete power and control over their partner and uses different ways to achieve this, including resorting to physical violence.
-The perpetrator attempts to control all aspects of the victim's life, such as their social, personal, professional and financial decisions.
+Sometimes one person seeks complete power and control over his or her romantic partner and uses different ways to achieve this, including resorting to physical violence.
+The perpetrator attempts to control all aspects of the victim's life, such as his or her social, personal, professional and financial decisions.

-Questions of power and control are integral to the widely utilized Duluth Domestic Abuse Intervention Project.
-They developed the Power and Control Wheel to illustrate this: it has power and control at the center, surrounded by spokes which represent techniques used.
+Questions of power and control are integral to the widely utilized but non-scientific Duluth model.
+Ellen Pence et al. developed the Power and Control Wheel, but the methods used to come to this were non-scientific and contradicted by their own data as admitted by the author herself.

+The Power and Control Wheel has power and control at the center, surrounded by spokes which represent techniques used.
 The titles of the spokes include coercion and threats, intimidation, emotional abuse, isolation, minimizing, denying and blaming, using children, economic abuse, and privilege.

-Critics of this model argue that it ignores research linking domestic violence to substance abuse and psychological problems.
-Some modern research into the patterns in domestic violence has found that women are more likely to be physically abusive towards their partner in relationships in which only one partner is violent, which draws the effectiveness of using concepts like male privilege to treat domestic violence into question.
+Critical academics argue that this model is inadequate because it ignores research linking domestic violence to substance abuse and psychological problems.
+It also fails to explain women's violence, violence within same-sex relationships and bidirectional abuse.
+Modern research into the patterns in domestic violence has found that women are more likely to be physically abusive towards their partner in relationships in which only one partner is violent, which draws the factuality of using concepts like male privilege to treat domestic violence into question.
 Some modern research into predictors of injury from domestic violence suggests that the strongest predictor of injury by domestic violence is participation in reciprocal domestic violence.
+When all things are considered, academics conclude that it is an "extreme, negative, and polarized model".